 This is a special case of forming the projective line of a field, in this case the field of real numbers.
 Accordingly, the space of extended real numbers in this sense is often denoted .
 As a topological space (or locale, constructively), it is the one-point compactification of the locally compact space .
 Geometrically, this is a circle, the extended real number circle.

 We can put a linear order on by setting for any real number .
 In terms of Dedekind cuts, this is the straightforward extension of the usual definition of on such cuts.

 We can put a cyclic order on by setting true if any of the following hold:

 In , we take , , and to be (for a real number) and similarly , , and to be .
 Of course, and are opposites (additive inverses).
 These are all straightforward extensions of the usual definition of addition for Dedekind cuts.
 However, when we try or , the Dedekind cut calculation gives us , which is not a cut, even extended.
 (Although some sources define these sums, it is most common to leave them undefined, I think.)

 In , we similarly take and to be (for a real number).
 Now is its own opposite.
 These all agree with the additive rule .
 If we apply this to , however, the result is , so again we take that to be undefined.
 (However, in this case, the definition is also widely seen, I think.)

 Note that although we have blithely referred to ‘additive inverses’, addition does not form a group in either case.
 The reason is that the opposites of are not really additive inverses, since the result of the relevant addition is undefined rather than zero.
-(You can't fix this by any clever definition, either, since shows that the operation is not cancellative.)
+(If you define the sum to be zero so that they become inverses, then you lose associativity; ultimately, there is no way to make a group, since shows that the operation is not cancellative.)

 In , we take to be as long as ; but is undefined.
 We may write and to define division, but again these are not really multiplicative inverses.
-(With , again multiplication is not cancellative.)
+(With and , multiplication is not cancellative either.)